High School Quiz Show: Rhode Island

-Due to limited space, only the first 24 teams to register will be able to take part in the Qualifying Quiz on Super Sunday at Rhode Island PBS.
-Should a team drop out, the 25th team to register will take that open spot.
-Should another team drop out, the 26th team will take that spot, and so on.
+Due to limited space, only the first 18 teams to register will be able to take part in the Qualifying Quiz on Super Saturday at Rhode Island PBS.

-Only with the prior written approval of Rhode Island PBS, if a registered primary team member cannot compete on Super Sunday because if illness or emergency, then either:
+Only with the prior written approval of Rhode Island PBS: if a registered primary team member cannot compete on Super Saturday because if illness or emergency, then either:

-(1) three members of the team can compete on Super Sunday with the expectation that the 4th member will participate in the televised competition if the team qualifies; or
+(1) three registered members of the team can compete on Super Saturday with the expectation that the fourth registered member will participate in the televised competition if the team qualifies; or

-(2) an alternate may be permitted to permanently replace the team member who cannot compete during Super Sunday and, should the team advance, for the duration of the televised competition.
+(2) a registered alternate may be permitted to permanently replace the team member who cannot compete during Super Saturday and, should the team advance, for the duration of the televised competition.

-To avoid disappointment, coaches should ensure all official team members have reviewed and can commit to the taping dates and backup dates (see Questions #4 and #13).
+To avoid disappointment, coaches should ensure all official team members have reviewed and can commit to the taping dates and backup dates (see “Important Dates” on Home page).
 Teams that advance to compete in the televised bracket must participate on the date and at the time assigned by Rhode Island PBS.
 There are no exceptions, so please be sure to review the dates and times carefully in advance.

 8. How can teams prepare to compete in High School Quiz Show: Rhode Island?

-It is strongly recommended that teams and coaches watch past episodes of High School Quiz Show at youtube.com/HighSchoolQuizShow to become familiar with the format, pacing, and the types of questions common to academic quiz competitions.
-HSQuizBowl.org is also an online resource that includes a list of local tournaments and competitions.
+It is strongly recommended that teams and coaches watch past episodes of High School Quiz Show: Rhode Island at ripbs.org to become familiar with the format, pacing, and the types of questions common to academic quiz competitions.

 There are a number of organizations that offer practice questions; however, their materials are not completely representative of the types of questions on High School Quiz Show: Rhode Island.
 While Rhode Island PBS does not endorse any particular preparation materials or strategy, the following is a list of some of the organizations where you may find helpful resources: